KrLite/KrLite/README.md

 Winter, summer, spring, and fall

-Why not have a try, once
+Why not push it once,
 against the acceleration of fall
 ```